Mail: simon@natural-photographer.co.uk

 Moving into more recent images of the bridge.
 This one was taken from Saltholme RSPB nature reserve, with the bridge around one mile away.

-16 March 2025, Leica SL(601), Apo-Telyt-R 400mm f/2.8 + 2x Apo-extender-R (effective focal length 800mm), 1/250sec @ f/5.6, exposure compensation +0.6 stop, ISO 80.
+16 March 2025, Leica SL(601), Apo-Telyt-R 400mm f/2.8 + 2x Apo-Extender-R (effective focal length 800mm), 1/250sec @ f/5.6, exposure compensation +0.6 stop, ISO 80.

 Getting in really close now, to show the metalwork on the top of the bridge.
 Funnily enough, this photograph and the one above were never intended for publication, I took them as part of a test of the lens I was using.
 However they came out well so I thought I’d put them on here.